OBess/file-copy-shared-memory/README.md

 file-copy-shared-memory.exe --in="target" --out="source" --type="consumer"
 ```

-Or, you can execute "run.bat" in the same dir where is "file-copy-shared-memory.exe", but redefine you pathes
+Or, you can execute "run.bat" in the same dir where is "file-copy-shared-memory.exe", but redefine your pathes

 Also, there is a command "help", that you can get running this like
 ```